Caresilabs/Pingl/README.md

 1. Set up a "webhook"-bot in your Google Chat room.
 2. Copy app.config.template to app.config
-2a.
-Modify the values to your liking
+3. Modify the values to your liking, and be sure to set a secure token.
-3. Run `npm install`
+4. Run `npm install`
-4. Run the node app with: `./index.js`.
+5. Run the node app with: `./index.js`.

 ## Features